AdobeDocs/experience-manager-65.en/help/assets/metadata-profiles.md

 ### Remove metadata profiles from folders via Properties {#removing-metadata-profiles-from-folders-via-properties}

-1. Click the Experience Manager logo and navigate **[!UICONTROL Assets]** and then to the folder that you want to remove an metadata profile from.
+1. Click the [!DNL Experience Manager] logo and navigate **[!UICONTROL Assets]** and then to the folder that you want to remove an metadata profile from.
 1. On the folder, click the check mark to select it and then click **[!UICONTROL Properties]**.
 1. Select the **[!UICONTROL Metadata Profiles]** tab and select **[!UICONTROL None]** from the drop-down menu and click **[!UICONTROL Save]**.
 Folders that have a profile already assigned to it are indicated by the display of the profile's name directly below the folder name.